 Bronchodilators are drugs that open or widen (dilate) the airways, specifically the bronchi and bronchioles in the lungs.
 These medicines make breathing easier by opening the airways so that more air can get in and mucus can be cleared out.
-Bronchodilators may begin working in 20 minutes and the effects can last from 4 to 6 hours.1
+Bronchodilators may begin working within minutes and the effects can last from 4 to 6 hours.1

 Types of bronchodilators

 The type of bronchodilators used in people with cystic fibrosis (CF) are beta-agonists.
 The most commonly prescribed bronchodilators for CF are short-acting beta agonists (SABAs), including:

 There is not enough evidence to show a recommendation for or against anticholinergic bronchodilators and long-acting beta-agonists (LABA's).
 Sometimes they are part of a patient's regimen, especially if Albuterol or Levalbuterol is not enough.